The Big Comparison #2: Testing Suitsupply, Boggi, Giotho and Lanieri shirts

 Details

-• Buttons: imitation mother-of-pearl plastic, without reinforcing tail.
+• Buttons: imitation mother-of-pearl plastic, without reinforcement tail.

 • Reinforcement swallows: rounded in shape.
-Just correct because not completely clear, nor identical on both sides.
+Just right because they are not quite clear, nor identical on both sides.

 • Throat: simple.